 How the SSA Decides Your SVT is a Qualifying Disability

-The Social Security Administration’s blue book does, in fact, include criteria for evaluating “recurrent arrhythmia” disability claims.
+The Social Security Administration’s blue book does, in fact, include criteria for evaluating “recurrent arrhythmia” SSD claims.
 Here are some key things to keep in mind when filling out your disability application for an unusually fast heartbeat:

-- You must have recurrent symptoms that don’t improve with prescription medication, surgery, or regular doctor’s treatments.
+- You must have ongoing symptoms that don’t improve with prescription medication, surgery, or regular doctor’s treatments.
 Specifically, the SSA wants to see that you take prescription medication and/or schedule regular doctor’s visits to treat your SVT.
 Despite all this, your symptoms still exist and are both unpredictable and debilitating.

 - Your symptoms must be severe enough to make performing your usual job duties difficult, impossible, or dangerous.
 An SVT episode may cause temporary heart palpitations, dizziness, or lightheadedness.
 More severe symptoms include things like difficulty breathing, sweating, chest pain, tightness in your throat and fainting.
 If you have SVT episodes that make you regularly pass out at work, then you likely qualify for disability.